Introduction

 An individual-based membership means that, upon submission, a member profile will be created for the individual (based on the Member Contact Fields).

-• Affiliation Codes: This allows you to choose affiliation codes that should be automatically added to the new member profile.
-Enter the affiliation code and, when you stop typing, it will present a list of matching codes.
-Click on the desired code.
+- Affiliation Codes: Choose affiliation codes that should be automatically added to the new member profile.
+Begin typing in the code and a list will auto-populate with a list of matching codes.
+Select the desired code.

-• Email Settings: If you click "New Notification Email," you can enter an email address which will be notified of all submissions for this form.
+- Email Settings: Select "New Notification Email" to enter an email address which will be notified of all submissions for this form.

 Click here for more details and best practices on each Form Settings option.